sr-gi/bolt13/13-watchtowers.md

 The tower will need to store all appointments, since it has no clue which of them is the valid one (if any).
 On the other hand, the cost for the attacker will only be `n * appointment_cost + txfee`.

-Upon detection a breach, the tower will need to decrypt and analyse `n` transactions and left with the decision of what of them to broadcast (if any).
+Upon detecting a breach, the tower will need to decrypt and analyse `n` transactions and left with the decision of which of them to broadcast (if any).

 Using subscriptions, the tower will only store a single appointment, since all appointments with the same `l` will be seen as updates.
 An attacker will need `n` different subscriptions to attempt the same attack.
 Assuming a subscription has a minimum size of `m` appointments (`m >> 1`), the cost for the attacker will be `n * m * appointment_cost + txfee`.